jamesremuscat/avx/README.md

    only describe a single output state).
 Nor is it guaranteed that such a message will automatically be sent when a switcher changes state (the Inline IN3808, for example, only sends its state when asked for).

+## Changelog

+### v1.1 (release date TBC)

+* Added support for Blackmagic Design ATEM video switchers.
+Functionality is partial and will be expanded in future releases.
+* Added support for Blackmagic Design Hyperdeck Studio recorders.
+Transport functionality is complete (play, record, skip etc) but configuration is not yet supported.
+* Added support for multiple VISCA cameras via one serial port.
+Define a VISCAPort in your configuration file and specify a "viscaPort" option against each of your camera devices.
+* Added specific VISCA implementation for Datavideo PTC-150 cameras.
+* Broadcasts are now logged at the `DEBUG` level rather than the `INFO` level.
+* `broadcast()` may now be called without `data`, which defaults to `None`.